nhs-england-tools/repository-template/docs/Tutorial.md

 Under `Repository name`, give the repository a name of `nhset-hello-world`.

-[TODO: This means the SonarCloud integration won't work, but we can't get around that without being able to make repositories in a different org.]

 If a description will help you remember the purpose of this project in the future, put something meaningful to you in the `Description` field.